Ways to Prevent Water Pollution

 The best way to prevent water pollution or pollution of any kind, is to decide that pollution is an undesirable practice that no one should be doing, ourselves included, no excuses.
 Although we have no control over the behavior of others, we do have control over our own and there is much that we can do, starting with asking ourselves some questions.

-Water Carries Away Pollution
+Water Pollution Considerations

 Water is a cleanser that cleans the air, the earth's surface, and the soils.
 Any contamination or trashing of those three mediums ends up in the water as water pollution.
 Water takes toxins from the air when it rains, cleans excess salts from the soil when sinking through the ground, carries trash in its streams to the sea.